 - Self-assessment quizzes to ‘release’ your 8 hours CPD certification (don’t worry, you can take them more than once if you don’t quite hit the mark first time)

-- A whole year’s access to recorded sessions for reviewing key points (and in case you miss a live session!)
+- A whole year’s access to recorded sessions for reviewing key points

 - Superb value for money – learn without travelling

-- Watch the live events or the recordings on your iPad!
+- Watch the recordings on your iPad!

 Too much pee!
 Updates in nutritional management of chronic kidney disease